levi006/FlavorNet/readme.md

 ## Comparing Ingredients within a Cuisine (Query 2)

-Users can search for an ingredient and generate a list of foods that contain the same flavor compounds.
+Users can search for an ingredient in the context of a single cuisine and generate a list of most common ingredient pairs within the cuisine.

 ##Constructing Data Tables